• Skip to main content

 Space, Space, Space

-Portable units will be the most in the way (and also not completely portable), so these will be the unit you will struggle with the most.
+Portable units will be the most in the way (and also not completely portable), so these will be the unit you may struggle with the most.
 Keep your desired measurements handy when you sit down to make your final purchase!

 BTU Requirements

 A BTU, or British Thermal Unit, is how all air conditioners are measured.
-More BTUs equals more power, more cooling, more everything!
+More BTUs equals more power, more cooling, and more everything!
 However, more BTUs also means more money, more often than not.

 Determining your BTU needs can determine the AC unit you need to efficiently cool your RV.
 But how can you calculate something like that?
 Check out this formula and consider if your RV might be better suited with one or two AC units.